laravel/docs/pt_BR/eloquent-serialization.md

 To convert a model and its loaded [relationships](/docs/{{version}}/eloquent-relationships) to an array, you may use the `toArray` method.
 This method is recursive, so all attributes and all relations (including the relations of relations) will be converted to arrays:

 Para converter um model e seus [relacionamentos](/docs/{{version}}/eloquent-relationships) para um array, você pode usar o método `toArray`.
-Este método é recursivo, então todos os atributos e todos os relacionamentos (incluindo os relacionamentos dos relacionamentos) serão convertidas para arrays:
+Este método é recursivo, logo todos os atributos e todos os relacionamentos (incluindo os relacionamentos dos relacionamentos) serão convertidas para arrays:

 	$user = App\User::with('roles')->first();